Zaktsie/notebook/README.md

 # zak-notepad

-> A simple notepad app written in Vue js and utilizing Google Firebase
+> A simple notepad app written in Vue js and utilizing Google Firebase Realtime database and Firebase Authentication.

 ## Build Setup